Cooler weather and more nights at home can only mean one thing…fall! Check out these simple ideas on cozy fall touches for your home.

 I love fall decorating and normally I go all out, but this year called for some simpler touches and a few fall decorating ideas that I hope will transition well into winter.
 I love the idea of celebrating a season as opposed to just a holiday this year.
 It gives us the chance to enjoy things a little longer rather than just ripping down fall decorations to get to Halloween and tossing all the Halloween decor right away for Thanksgiving…. or maybe I’m just tired this year?

 I made this little felt pumpkin garland with my daughter last Saturday morning and I’m loving how it turned out.
 It was super simple to make and I love how it plays against the black and white of the word art.
-I bought these felt pumpkins and used a large gauge needle with twine to string them.
+I bought felt pumpkins and used a large gauge needle with twine to string them.

 Add Little Details To Everyday Items